digitalhabitat/gardenbot/systems/wire-system/wire-system.md

 ## Power System Concept

 The power system is responsible for safely supplying power to the loads while also isolating other devices during different modes of operation or charging.
 This design incorporates on-board chargers that may only connect and charge the batteries under specific conditions.
-Most low cost off the shelf sealed lead acid (SLA) absorbent glass mat (AGM) float chargers \[SLA battery maintainers\] require the battery to not be under load during charging.
+Most low cost off the shelf sealed lead acid (SLA) absorbent glass mat (AGM) float chargers \[SLA battery maintainers\] require the battery not be under load during charging.
 The design provides a solution for the following requirements.
+### Power Modes

-1. Charging mode: Shall use relays or contractors to isolate the 12V and 24V batteries from the loads.
+1. **Charging mode:** Shall use relays or contractors to isolate the 12V and 24V batteries from the loads.
 The relays or contractors shall also route power from an on-board 12V power supply to the 12V load such that the on-board computer can remain on during charging operations.
+The on-board computer ([[rpi]]) will have a dedicated UPS/Battery [[pisugar]] to operate during power source transitions such as (12V Battery to 12V Power Supply).
-2. E-stop mode: Shall use an emergency-stop button that disconnects power to the 24V load and pre-charge circuit such that the Pre-Charge, Start, and Stop buttons have no battery electrical power supplied to them.
-This shall effectively unlatch **Relay Z**.
+2. **E-stop mode:** Shall use an emergency-stop button that disconnects power to the 24V Load and Pre-charge circuit such that the Pre-Charge, Start, and Stop buttons are disabled and **Relay Z** is opened.
+When releasing the e-stop button the system shall return to Standby-Mode.
-3. Pre-Charge mode: Shall provide a pre-charge button that supplies a reduced voltage (5V) from the 24V battery to minimize the in-rush current from the capacitive load characteristics of the motor controllers.
+3. **Pre-Charge mode:** Shall provide a Pre-charge Momentary-On push button that supplies a reduced voltage (5V) from the 24V battery to reduced the in-rush current from the capacitive load characteristics of the motor controllers.
-4. Start/Stop mode: Shall provide a Start and Stop button to latch a normally open switch (relay_z) closed.
-Relay Z and Relay C shall be spec'd to handle at least 24V and 50A.
-Relay Z shall act as the main power switch to provide 24V to motors.
+4. **Drive mode:** Shall provide a Start button to latches the normally open switch **Relay Z** closed. **Relay Z** and **Relay C** shall be specified to handle at least 24V and 50A. **Relay Z** shall act as the main power switch to provide 24V to motors.
+5. **Standby mode:** Shall provide a Stop button to unlatch the normally open switch Relay Z.
+### Relay Behavioral Descriptions

+1. **Relay A**
+	1. When not energized:
+		1. Isolate the 12V Charger from the 12V Battery Circuit
+		2. Connect the 12V Battery Circuit to the 12V Load Circuit.
+		3. Isolate 12V Power Supply from the 12V Load Circuit
+	2. When energized by the 12V Power Supply:
+		1. Connect the 12V Charger to 12V Battery Circuit
+		2. Isolate the 12V Battery Circuit from the 12V Load Circuit.
+		3. Connect the 12V Power Supply to the 12V Load Circuit
+2. **Relay B**
+	1. When not energized:
+		1. Isolate the 24V Charger from the 24V Load Circuit during Standby Mode and Drive Mode.
+	2. When energized the 12V Power Supply:
+		1. Connect the 24V Charger to the 24V Battery Circuit during Charging Mode.
+3. **Relay C**
+	1. When not energized:
+		1. Connect the 24V Load Circuit to the 24V Battery Circuit to enable Standby Mode and Drive Mode.
+	2. When energized the 12V Power Supply:
+		1. Isolate the 24V Load Circuit from the the 24V Battery Circuit to enable Charging Mode.
+4. **Relay X**
+	1. When energized by the 12V Load Circuit:
+		1. Latch ON and subsequently latch ON **Relay Z**.
+	2. When not energized by the 12V Load Circuit
+		1. Latch OFF and subsequently latch OFF **Relay Z**.
+5. **Relay Y**
+	1. When energized by the 24V Battery Circuit it enables the Start-Stop Latching Relay Circuit such that the start button will complete the **Relay X Coil Circuit**.
+	2. The main purpose is to act as a stop button to unlatch **Relay Z** during anytime the Power from the 24V Battery Circuit cuts out.
+This may occur once the e-stop is engaged or the charging mode is engaged thus not energizing the coil.
+6. **Relay Z**
+	1. When energized by the 24V Battery Circuit:
+		1. Connect the power from the 24V Battery Circuit to 24V Load Circuit.
+The completion of the Relay Z Coil Circuit is dependent on Relay X Contacts, Relay Y Contacts, E-Stop Contacts, Start Button, and Stop Button.
+	2. When not energized by the 24V Battery Circuit:
+		1. Disconnect power to 24V Load Circuit.

 ![[power-system-concept.drawio.svg]]
 ## 24 Volt Supply Wiring Diagram